A user’s ability to execute commands in a green-screen environment is controlled by the limit capabilities (LMTCPB) parameter on their profile.

 *QUEUEMSG – Send a predefined message description to a message queue

-If your organization struggles with unconditional command execution, or has an audit department expressing concern over the commands available to privileged users, Command Security is just the ticket!
-Regardless of whether it’s necessary to block commands, notify an administrator, or preempt the requested command with another, Command Security is easy to use and provides an important function previously lacking in IBM i.
+If your organization struggles with unconditional command execution, or has an audit department expressing concern over the commands available to privileged users, Powertech Command Security for IBM i is just the ticket!
+Regardless of whether it’s necessary to block commands, notify an administrator, or preempt the requested command with another, Powertech Command Security for IBM i is easy to use and provides an important function previously lacking in IBM i.